rtmigo/kitest_py/README.md

 print("Everything is OK!")
 ```

-To run the test on a clean system, install `kitest` and run the script:
+To run the test on a clean system, install `tempp` and run the script:

 ```bash
 # assuming pip and python are Python 3.10+